 Real Estate Valuation Commonly Asked Questions

 It’s an estimated value of a property’s worth based on what home buyers might pay when considering the current competitive market in regards to what other properties are selling for in a particular location – it’s closely related to the supply and demand factor.
-What can affect the real estate market value of an area?
-The answer is existing home sales, crime rate, population growth, the job market of the area, vacancy or foreclosure rates, and more.
-Assessing property by market evaluations alone typically does not provide the detailed appraisal report that is often needed; however, this can be accomplished through an official real estate valuation.

 2. Does a Fannie Mae Loan Require an Appraisal?